Mahesh-Umachagi/Mahesh-Umachagi/README.md

 ### Hi there 👋 I'm Mahesh a Fullstack Developer and a Tech Enthusiast 🚀
-### Likes to build awesome Web Applications and always eager to learn new things in Tech
+    Likes to build awesome Web Applications and always eager to learn new things in Tech

 ### My skills are~~~  ✒

-    c, Java, Javascript, Typescript, Python
+    c Java, Javascript, Typescript, Python

 ### I Work on~~~ 💻
     Angular6+, React

     Node.js, Express.js, NestJs